freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/index.md

 > You will need to have our scoped registry added in order for Unity to find the visual scripting package.
 How to do this is documented in the [general setup section](/creators-guide/setup/installing-vpe.html#vpe-package).

 Once the visual scripting package is install, you can [set up](xref:uvs_setup) the gamelogic engine for it.

+## Disclaimer

+We've successfully used this package in a single player EM game.
+Its logic was relatively simple, and there are two important distinctions between an EM game and a modern era game:

+1. Modern games have light shows that need to be programmed
+2. Modern games have a display like a DMD or even a high resolution LCD that needs content in form of pixel data.

+Visual scripting does neither of that.
+As mentioned above, it's good at reading switch changes and triggering coils and single lamps.
+Driving a segment display or score reel is very well feasible too, but don't expect to recreate JJP's Guns N' Roses just yet.

+For this you'll need a proper light sequencer and a video engine.
+Both are tools that will eventually be created, but today that's not yet the case.